 - Substance Use Screening and Intervention Implementation Guide.
 From the AAP.

 - Suicide Prevention Mobile Apps: Download the free ASK about Suicide and Hope Box apps.
 From the Texas Suicide Prevention Council.

-- Children’s Health Insurance Program (CHIP): Designed for low-income families who lack access to health insurance and don’t qualify for Medicaid.
+- Children’s Health Insurance Program (CHIP): Designed for families with low incomes who lack access to health insurance and don’t qualify for Medicaid.

 - Early Childhood Services (ECI): Diagnosis of a disability or developmental delay, including autism spectrum disorder (ASD), qualifies a child for ECI services through age 35 months.
-To refer families for services, use the online form developed by ECI and the Texas Pediatric Society.
-Families can also contact the ECI program by calling the Texas HHSC Office of the Ombudsman at 877-787-8999, choose a language, and then select Option 3.
+ECI Information for Health & Medical Professionals, including referral form.

 - Texas Health and Human Services Commission (HHSC): Plays a major role in the funding and oversight of publicly funded mental health care, including coverage for mental health services for children through Medicaid and CHIP.

-- Texas Health Steps: The Texas Health Steps Periodicity Schedule, Child Health Clinical Health Records, Anticipatory Guidance, and other information and forms for health-care providers are available on the Texas Health Steps Provider Information web page.
+- The Texas Health Steps Periodicity Schedule, Child Health Clinical Health Records, Anticipatory Guidance, and other information and forms for health-care providers are available on HHSC’s Texas Health Steps web page for medical providers.

-- Texas Medicaid: Delivered and managed through a variety of providers, including STAR Medicaid, STAR+PLUS Medicaid and STAR Kids managed care programs, and Medicaid fee-for-service programs.
+- Texas Medicaid: Delivered and managed through a variety of providers, including STAR Medicaid, STAR+PLUS Medicaid, STAR Kids managed care programs and Medicaid fee-for-service programs.

 - Texas Medicaid & Healthcare Partnership (TMHP): Information for Medicaid providers, including the Texas Medicaid Provider Procedures Manual (TMPPM).